wbreeze/transmigration/docs/index.md

 The motivation for this comes from
 [this article](https://ssd.eff.org/en/module/things-consider-when-crossing-us-border)
 from the Electronic Frontier Foundation (EFF) about crossing borders.

-Q: What's better than refusing to turn-over your passwords, contacts, and personal data?
+* Q: What's better than refusing to turn-over your passwords, contacts, and personal data?

-A: Not having them available to begin with
+* A: Not having them available to begin with.

 I am currently using three devices built by Apple with Apple operating systems.
 This focuses on transmigrating those devices.